 Middle school is an important time.
 You can lose the kids who start to check out, so it’s even more critical to focus on how to engage and help them become lifelong learners.

-Why do you think many smart, promising kids don’t do well on standardized tests?
+Why do you think many smart, promising kids don’t do well

 Higher-level thinking can conflict with multiple-choice questions because often you see more than one answer.